-- 44. The Governor, acting in his or her discretion but after consulting the Executive Council, may make rules for securing St Helena's obligations under- - (a) the Refugee Convention; - (b) Article 3 of the Human Rights Convention; and - (c) section 7 of the Constitution protecting a person from being subject to torture or to inhuman or degrading treatment or punishment;
+44. The Governor, acting in his or her discretion but after consulting the Executive and such rules may modify the provisions of this Ordinance in their application to such matters.

+Council, may make rules for securing St Helena's obligations under-

+- (a) the Refugee Convention; - (b) Article 3 of the Human Rights Convention; and - (c) section 7 of the Constitution protecting a person from being subject to torture or to inhuman or degrading treatment or punishment;